jgravelle-google/it-tools/src/Readme.md

 ## cpp_itl_generator.py

-Takes a C++ file that describes a wasm module, specified with a DSL specific to this script.
+Takes a C++ file that describes a wasm module, specified with a DSL specific to this script (called CTL).
 The output of this is a header file with annotations that map to the imports and exports specified, as well as an ITL file that wraps the wasm module with adapter functions.

 The purpose of this script is to automate the bulk of writing ITL and C++ annotations by hand.

+### Arguments

+`python cpp_itl_generator.py INPUT.cpp [additional arguments]`

+* `INPUT` : C++ file with CTL declarations
+* `--cpp` : Output C++ file with CTL stripped and replaced with function declarations.
+Defaults to `out/INPUT.cpp`
+* `--itl`: Output ITL file.
+Defaults to `out/INPUT.itl`
+* `--wasm`: Oputput wasm file.
+This path is baked into the ITL file, so should be overridden to match the core wasm module to be loaded.
+Defaults to `out/INPUT.wasm`

 ## itl_iwasm_generator.py